m-lamonaca/programming-notes/DotNet/Xamarin/Page.xaml.md

 - StackLayout: Organizes views linearly, either horizontally or vertically.
 - AbsoluteLayout: Organizes views by setting coordinates & size in terms of absolute values or ratios.
-- RelativeLayout: Organizes views by setting constraints relative to their parent’s dimensions & position.
+- RelativeLayout: Organizes views by setting constraints relative to their parent's dimensions & position.
 - Grid: Organizes views in a grid of Rows and Columns
 - FlexLayout: Organizes views horizontally or vertically with wrapping.
 - ScrollView: Layout that's capable of scrolling its content.